Articles

 As an example, a farm equipment outlet in Iowa probably shouldn't run a national ad.
 What are listeners in New York City going to do with a seed drill that's 1,000 miles away?
 Instead, these ads should target a few rural towns near the company's location.
 Maybe this target area could expand in the lead-up to the Iowa State Fair, when loads of Illinoisans and Nebraskans come to town.
 But still, it wouldn't make sense to spend precious marketing budget on a full-fledged national ad campaign.

-With its advanced geotargeting capabilities, Spotify Ad Studio can help local businesses reach their target audience as they stream music and podcasts.
+With its advanced geotargeting capabilities, Ads Manager can help local businesses reach their target audience as they stream music and podcasts.
 Audio advertising isn't just a big brand's game anymore—businesses of all sizes and budgets can manage audio campaigns across a variety of engaging media formats, with different goals in mind.
-And better yet, Ad Studio can give you access to voiceover artists, background music, and a Spotify team who can help you get started for as little as $250.
+And better yet, Ads Manager can give you access to voiceover artists, background music, and a Spotify team who can help you get started for as little as $250.

 How to advertise your business locally: 6 stellar tips